 In relation to sexting (the possession and sending of indecent images of children under 18), this is an offence under the Sexual Offences Act 2003 for the person sending it and the person receiving it.
 This could mean young people who pass on indecent images taken of a boyfriend, girlfriend or a picture taken by others, could be committing a sexual offence and could find themselves on the Sex Offenders Register.

-If you are concerned about how to deal with matters that may be criminal, including how and whether to view evidence that involves indecent images, please contact the Police enquiry number 101 for further advice or contact the Police Webchat.
+If you are concerned about how to deal with matters that may be criminal, including how and whether to view evidence that involves indecent images, please contact the Police enquiry number 101 for further advice.